 Treating Gender Dysphoria

 The treatment of Gender Dysphoria is unique from person to person.
-Many people are happy just to have psychotherapy to process the feelings of Gender Dysphoria but do not go any further.
+Many people are happy just to have psychotherapy to process their feelings but do not go any further.
 Some have counseling and hormone therapy but no surgery, while others have all three.
 A few express themselves not as fully male or female but rather as a unique gender that does not conform to one of these two primary genders.

 Testosterone therapy is the primary hormonal treatment for female-to-male transgender individuals.
 In these people, testosterone brings on the physical characteristics associated with maleness.
 These people grow thicker body hair and begin to grow facial hair as well.
 Their voices deepen in tone and sound more masculine.
-They develop more lean muscle and appear more physically male from the hormones changing the distribution of fat on the body.
+They develop more lean muscle and appear more physically male from the hormones changing the distribution of body fat.
 Sexual changes include an increased sex drive, menstrual cycles stopping, and growth of the clitoris.

 Male-to-female transgender individuals take estrogen as well as other drugs that suppress the male hormones that their bodies naturally produce.
 Spironolactone is the most common medication used to inhibit natural male hormones.
-Other drugs like finasteride and progestins can also be used, but they carry side effects that are more difficult to manage.
-In total, these medications cultivate a more female body shape by increasing fat around the hips, decreasing muscle mass, and stimulating the development of breasts.
+Finasteride and progestins can also be used, but they carry side effects that are more difficult to manage.
+In total, these medications cultivate a more female body shape.
+They increase fat around the hips, decrease muscle mass, and stimulate the development of breasts.
 Body and facial hair thin, the testicles shrink somewhat, and erections are less frequent and less pronounced.

 Sexual Reassignment Surgery

 Sexual reassignment surgery is the last stage of the process of transitioning between genders.
 Women who are transitioning to become men commonly choose to have their breasts removed.
 Their chests are reshaped and nipples altered to appear more masculine.
-The uterus and ovaries are also usually removed, and expert surgeons will then use a variety of techniques to create male genitalia from the existing female genitals.
+The uterus and ovaries are also usually removed.
+Expert surgeons will then use a variety of techniques to create male genitalia from the existing female genitals.